-And it's an ideal way to introduce non-Christians to a Christ Care Group is through acts of service to those outside the church.
-But we often look down upon non-Christians and avoid finding ways to serve them, especially those whose morals and lifestyles are so obviously non-biblical.
+Without even realizing it, we can start to look down upon non-Christians and avoid finding ways to serve them, especially those whose morals and lifestyles are so obviously nonbiblical.
 And it's easy to selectively read the scriptures to justify avoiding serving others, especially non-Christians just as the Jews did.

-The cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars-they will be consigned to the fiery lake of burning sulfur.
+For example we might read Rev 21:7 where it says: The cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars-they will be consigned to the fiery lake of burning sulfur.
 This is the second death.
-(Rev 21:7)

-But, we are not balancing out our perspective with Jesus' description about his mission up until that day of His return.

-"It is not the healthy who need a doctor, but the sick.
+But, brothers and sisters - when we do this, our perspective does not line up with the heart of Jesus' mission until the day of His return.
+He says "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners."
 (Mark 2:17)

-And he invited us - sinners - to join him and escape that judgment by saving us and sanctifying us and now He is calling us to be the light of the world and has instructed us - let your light shine before others, that they may see your good deeds and glorify your Father in heaven.
+And he has saved us - while still sinners - so that we escape that judgment.
+Now He has called us to be the light of the world and has instructed us - let your light shine before others, that they may see your good deeds and glorify your Father in heaven.
 (Matt 5:16)

-But brothers and sisters our sinful nature is so deceptive and subtle it take these instructions and twists them so that we look good trying to help the sinners, and shinning our light before others... and before we know it we have become exclusive and self-righteous.
+But brothers and sisters our sinful nature is so subtle in its deception that it take these instructions and twists them so that we try to look good trying to help the sinners, and shinning our light before others... and before we know it we have become exclusive and self-righteous.